Welcome to the Silver Creek Home Owners Association, Puyallup Washington

 click on the following link:

-Enter the address nearest the light and the Intolight Grid Number and/or Intolight tag number.
-Intolight tag number is located on the light pole about six feet above the ground.
+Enter the requested information and the address nearest the light and the Grid Number and/or Tag Number from the light pole.
+(Numbers usually located on the light pole about six feet above the ground).
 Click submit to send the report.
-Once you receive the email notification back from PSE that verifies they received your report; please forward that to firstname.lastname@example.org

 Recognized Official Committees